Christianq010/Linux-Command_Line_Basics/README.md

 #### Install mod_wsgi
 * Install mod_wsgi: `sudo apt-get install libapache2-mod-wsgi`
 * We then need to configure Apache to handle requests using the WSGI module, `cd` to `/etc/apache2/sites-enabled/000-default.conf`
-* This file tells Apache how to respond to requests, where to find the files for a particular site and much more (Apache Documentation)[https://httpd.apache.org/docs/2.2/configuring.html].
+* This file tells Apache how to respond to requests, where to find the files for a particular site and much more [Apache Documentation](https://httpd.apache.org/docs/2.2/configuring.html).
 * Add the following line at the end of the `<VirtualHost *:80>` block, right before the closing `</VirtualHost>`
 ```
 <VirtualHost *:80>